 Your kid throws a tantrum in the checkout line

 Wanting to disappear in the middle of a grocery store because of deranged-child behavior is practically a parenting rite of passage.
 Tantrums are the last thing you want to hear and it’s often the first step to a full-blown meltdown.
 Ending this behavior takes work.
 Try to make sure your kid is well-rested and well-fed before you go to the store.
 Tell him that in advance that there will be no treat in the line, regardless of how big a fuss he makes.
 As you head toward the checkout, remind him again by telling him how great he’s doing by not asking for a treat.
 If he still demands candy near the register, well, you’re almost out of the store and away from the treats.
 Once again, don’t give in!
 It make take a couple of trips, but he will get the idea that the grocery store isn’t Candyland.
-These are common mistakes parents make with toddlers.

 Your kid will only do it one way

 Perhaps she wants to wear the tutu-superhero mashup costume for the eleventh day in a row.
 Or she’ll only eat off one specific plate or drink out of one special cup.
 Going along with her wishes may seem the best approach, but in the long term this can hinder her growth.
 This kind of rigid behavior narrows her world and discourages flexibility—an important and necessary quality for her to cultivate.
 Next time she insists on her way, present her with several options.
 Let her choose from the alternatives instead of your choosing for her.
 By doing this you’re helping her navigate the transition from little kid to bigger kid, and you both will gain from this.

 Your kid is a picky eater